Alcatel-Lucent in talks to sell cybersecurity unit to Thales

-PARIS (Reuters) - Telecom equipment maker Alcatel-Lucent ALUA.PA said it was in exclusive talks to sell its network security unit to defence electronics group Thales (TCFP.PA) as part of a broader partnership in cybersecurity.
+PARIS, May 22 (Reuters) - Telecom equipment maker Alcatel-Lucent said it was in exclusive talks to sell its network security unit to defence electronics group Thales as part of a broader partnership in cybersecurity.

 If the deal is finalised, roughly 70 Alcatel-Lucent workers now located near Paris, Toulouse and Nantes would be transferred to Thales, said a spokeswoman for Alcatel.
 Thales would commit to providing cybersecurity services to Alcatel-Lucent clients.